-In fact, mathematicians have estimated that there are at least 100 stars in the Universe for every grain of sand on Earth's beaches - yes, every last one of them.
+Scientists have estimated that there are at least 100 stars in space for every grain of sand on Earth's beaches!

-Our Solar System sits towards the edge of a large spiral galaxy called the Milky Way, and our Sun is about 26,000 light-years from its centre.
-Compare that to our nearest star, Alpha Centauri, which is just 4.4 light-years away.
+Our own galaxies is called the Milky Way.
+It is a large spiral galaxy.
+Our Solar System sits towards the edge it, about 26,000 light-years from the centre.
+The closest star to our Solar System is Alpha Centauri, which is just 4.4 light-years away.

 It is thought that super-massive black holes live at the centre of most galaxies.
 This includes our Milky Way.
 Astronomers have found it by looking at the movement of stars close to the centre of the galaxy.